whosonfirst/docker-whosonfirst-data-distributions/README.md

 -D Assume local development (as in not a Docker container) and look for WOF related code in /usr/local/whosonfirst.
 -N The name of a 'combined' distribution.
 -R Fetch the list of repositories to build using the wof-list-repos tool.
+-S A Unix timestamp or ISO8601 duration string to filter GitHub repositories with (include only repositories update since).
 ```

 Soon (no ETA yet) all of the S3 and publisher related flags above will be replace by a single `-B` (or "bucket") flag that will contain any valid [Go Cloud blob/bucket](https://gocloud.dev/howto/blob/) URI.